 Most people don’t know it, but you can actually make a cake for your cat.
 There are different variations, but with some simple ingredients like tuna, canned cat food, cheese, and treats you can make a cake that your cat will devour.
 You can find recipes for a whisker lickin’ cat cake on Pinterest.
 However, if you’re not a baker, some extra treats or catnip will make your cat feel on top of the world.

 Shelters are full of cats of all ages from kittens to young adults to seniors.
-All make lovely additions to your family, depending on what age you are looking for.
+Any of them would make a lovely addition to your family.

 Kittens - Everyone loves kittens.
 They are cute, cuddly, and do so many crazy things.
 However, this age will need the most supervision.
-Take some time and evaluate your situation due to time restraints and schedules before adopting a kitten.
+Take some time and evaluate your situation, including your time restraints and schedule before adopting a kitten.
 If you are seriously considering adopting a kitten, learn more about what it takes when caring for a kitten.

 For example, my former cat Carlton had chronic kidney disease.
 All he needed was a special diet and he was fine for awhile.
-Eventually as time went by, his health declined and I had to let him go.
+As time went by, his health declined and I had to let him go.
 Still, he was worth adopting, even at the senior age of eight.

 It would cost several hundred dollars for the treatment of these issues on your own.
 However, you will still want to take your new precious feline for a checkup within seven days of adoption.

-There are many fun and meaningful ways to spend national cat day.
-Take some time to snap some photos, make a donation, bake up a tasty treats, or plan the perfect adoption.
+There are many fun and meaningful ways to spend National Cat Day.
+Take some time to snap some photos, make a donation, bake up some tasty treats, or plan the perfect adoption.
 Then spend the evening curled up with your own ball of fur.
-Whatever you decide to do for national cat day, make it purrfect.
+Whatever you decide to do for National Cat Day, make it purrfect.

 Petozy is brand dedicated to pet and pet owner happiness.
 The about cats section contains silly articles about cat memes to more serious articles about cat play behavior.
 Search our articles to see if we can help you with your cat related questions.
 Or sign-up for our newsletter if you want to get updates when new articles or products are released.